 Preparation of Printer-Ready Copy

-“Printer-ready copy” means that the manuscript is received ready to be processed by the printer.
+“Printer-ready copy” means that the manuscript is received ready to be submitted to the printer.
 In preparing printer-ready manuscripts, authors act as composers of their work; accordingly, formatting, correct pagination, the placement of running heads, and the like are crucial tasks with which the editor should assist by reviewing the author’s work.
 Editors should inform authors interested in preparing printer-ready copy of the availability of the Preparing Your Printer-Ready Manuscript

 A contract stipulating the agreement reached between the author and SBL Press will be issued prior to production.
 The date for issuing the contract is determined by the SBL Press office in consultation with the SBL Press series editor.
 Authors will be provided with multiple copies of the contract.
 Authors are to sign each copy of the contract and return them to the SBL Press office.
 A copy with all signatures will be returned to the author for his or her personal records.
 Contracts stipulate the following items:

 Royalties are paid on all titles as stipulated in the author's contract.
 SBL Press author royalties are usually set at 10 percent of net revenue (i.e., 10 percent of the amount returned to SBL Press upon sale of a book; this sum usually amounts to approximately 6 percent of the list price).